 The primary tool of the digital artist… The pen? #

 I want to give you a heads-up that making digital art without a pen tablet or pen display of some sort is pretty awful.
 You can get a cheap pen tablet - they’re basically like a mouse pad that you use a pen on - for ~$30.
-Or you can get a fancy pen display, where you draw directly on the screen, for about ~$300 (similar to the one in the picture above; however, one that large is probably much more expensive)
+Or you can get a fancy pen display, where you draw directly on the screen, for about ~$300 (akin to the one in the picture above but one that large is probably much more expensive)

-I personally find it very difficult to use the cheaper kind, but YMMV.
+I personally find it difficult to use the cheaper kind, but YMMV.

-Depending on the type of art you want to do, it may still be practical to work without a pen tablet, but if you want to do digital painting or drawing like you would on paper, this is pretty much a necessity.
+Depending on the style of art you want to do, it may still be practical to work without a pen tablet, but if you want to do digital painting or drawing like you would on paper, this is pretty much a necessity.

-There are a few ‘gotchas’ to be aware of when shopping for a good pen display.
+There are a some ‘gotchas’ to be aware of when shopping for a good pen display.

 - The connection - depending on your setup, you might have to run a squid of cables (HDMI, USB, and Power) or just one (Everything over USB-C) but this requires knowing if your computer’s USB-C ports support both the power draw and display output and if the tablet you’re getting can do that too.
 You might just have to live with the squid

 - The pen - some pens need power, and charging pens is kind of annoying.
-To my knowledge, powered pens are no more accurate/better than the unpowered alternatives
+Pay attention to the number of levels of sensitivity.

 - The screen - Beyond resolution and color accuracy, you’ll also want to pay attention to the separation between the pen and the actual display.
 Thicker glass or air between the glass and the actual panel make the pen feel much worse to use, as there will be a visual offset between the tip of the pen and the thing you’re drawing.